 Sometimes you can stack a coupon on top of a clearance item and get it for even less (or free)!

-Arm yourself with discounted gift cards for the stores you plan to shop, and you’ll save money on top of other coupons and discounts.
-And sure, 4% isn’t going to make a huge difference in one shopping trip, but it adds up.
+Arm yourself with discounted gift cards for the stores you plan to shop at, and you’ll save money on top of other coupons and discounts.